ninadharish/8-Puzzle-Problem-using-Breadth-First-Search-Algorithm/README.md

-# 8-Puzzle Problem using Depth First Search Algorithm
+# 8-Puzzle Problem using Breadth First Search Algorithm

 ## Description

-This project attempts to solve the 8-puzzle problem using the Depth First Search Algorithm.
+This project attempts to solve the 8-puzzle problem using the Breadth First Search Algorithm.

 ## Approach